myfunc/my-voice-dict/README.md

 ### This simple utility was generated in 1 chat with small modifications (gpt-5 Cursor)

-Simple app for typing text using your voice and the OpenAI API.
+Simple app for typing text using your voice and the OpenAI API written in Python.
-Type in your favorite IDE (e.g., Cursor).
+With this tool you can speak to generate an abount perfect transcriprion using `speach-to-text` model in realtime.
+And automatically past it to any focused input box (ex.: VS Code, Cursor, JetBrains IDEs, Web Browsers).

 ![UI](./docs/ui.png)